danBhentschel/jumping-from-angular1-to-angular/markdowns/injectables.md

 }
 ```

 The type of the parameter is the name of the class you want to inject.

-# How to declare...

-## Angular / Third-Party classes

-## Your own values
+Making the injectable `public` will make it accessible by the template.